 In analyzing the data obtained, the researchers found that the average attention span for the respondents and volunteers was just eight seconds, down from twelve seconds back in 2000, and one second shorter than the average goldfish.
 They also found that using digital devices has caused an improvement in multi-tasking skills.
 Additional research is starting to show that using the internet and digital devices are affecting brain development in young children and the critical thinking skills of adolescents and young adults.
 Some studies are now recommending that children under the age of five should be banned from using digital devices.
 The effect on brain development is that serious.

 Most insurance producers and CSR'S don't know HOW the insurance buyers mind works.

 This ignorance can have serious consequences when producers and CSR'S are recommending coverage needed by the client and prospect.
 The insurance buyers attention span is now a serious issue, but equally important is to understand some brain/mind basics.
-Knowing the following information should have a direct impact on the design and presentation of your insurance proposals and insurance quotes.
+Knowing the following information should have a direct impact on the design and presentation of your insurance proposal and insurance quotes.

 Left Brain - Right - Brain Whole Brain